Client Liaison Volunteer

 Commitment

-Our offices are open to the public from 10am to 4pm, five days a week.
-Our volunteers are typically with us for one day per week or more.
-We are looking for volunteers who are able to be with us for at least 5 hours per day, starting at 9.30am.
+Our offices are open to the public from 9.30am to 3pm, five days a week.
+Our volunteers are typically with us for one full day per week or more.
+Ideally we ask for one full day per week, for at least 9 months.

-We agree days and times with you, and these can be changed if needed.
-If for any reason you’re unable to attend we ask you let your team know.
+We will agree days and times with you, and these can be changed if needed.
+If for any reason you’re unable to attend on a given day we ask that you let your service manager know.

 Valuing inclusion